Self-Confidence: Fuel for Action, Success and Well-Being

 Narcissism is not self-confidence:

-to validate you, to make you feel good about who you are.”
+“Self-respect stops you from being at the mercy of other people to validate you, to make you feel good about who you are.” – T.D.
+Jakes

 Participation medals gone off the rails:

-Research shows that the overpraising did not in fact protect a generation from depression or create self-esteem.
-It may have instead decreased motivation and goal-oriented behaviors.
+Research shows that overpraising did not in fact protect a generation from depression or create self-esteem.
+It may have instead, decreased motivation and goal-oriented behaviors.

 My job as a parent is not to protect my kid from real life or the many a-holes in it.
 My job is to help her ignore and maneuver around said a-holes.
-The more she can learn to be unaffected and keep on moving despite the bumps, despite the stops and starts, the more actual confidence she will have in her own abilities.
+The more she can learn to be unaffected and keep on moving despite the bumps, despite the stops and starts, the more true confidence she will have in her own abilities.

-Confidence and courage as important as competence:
+Confidence and courage are as important as competence:

 That annoying confidence gap: